pingcap/docs-cn/op-guide/migration-overview.md

     - `Checker`: to check if the shema is compatible with TiDB.
     - `Mydumper`: to export data from MySQL.
     - `Loader`: to import data to TiDB.
-    - `Syncer`: to incrementally synchronise data from MySQL to TiDB.
+    - `Syncer`: to incrementally synchronize data from MySQL to TiDB.

-    **Note:** To incrementally synchronise data from MySQL to TiDB, the binary logging (binlog) must be enabled and must use the `row` format in MySQL.
+        > **Note:** To incrementally synchronize data from MySQL to TiDB, the binary logging (binlog) must be enabled and must use the `row` format in MySQL.

 ### Enable binary logging (binlog) in MySQL